-72. Now, months have passed since the DOJ responded, and neither the DES nor the alternative procedures have been updated, modified, or implemented to permit the lawful transfer of the FAI Title 1 or other undefined "firearm" subtypes that are "long guns."

-7 73.
-On information and belief, DEFENDANTS have designed and developed alternative procedures, 8 processes and/or updates that would cure the deficiencies of the DES specific to the issue at hand but have refused and/or intentionally delayed implementation of said alternatives to date.

-74. On information and belief, DEFENDANTS designed, implemented, maintained and enforced the DES to intentionally prevent the transfer of "long guns" that are neither "rifles" nor "shotguns" nor combinations thereof.

-75. On information and belief, DEFENDANTS are continuing with the deficiencies intentionally, delaying the necessary changes to the DES system that would permit the lawful transfer of lawful firearms such as the Title 1 to lawful purchasers.
-DEFENDANTS are doing so with malice, in targeted retaliation for challenging DEFENDANTS in past and current actions, and intent to cause harm against FAI.

-76. As a result, FAI has been unable to transfer their Title 1 firearms reserved by licensed California firearm dealers and California residents, who are members of CRPA, and who seek to lawfully sell, transfer, purchase, acquire and/or possess the FAI Title 1 firearms.
-This inability for dealers to submit the true, accurate and complete information through the DES for certain firearms, such as the Title 1, has damaged FAI by preventing them from effectuating the sale of the reserved product as well as nonreserved product in an amount to be determined at trial, and it has denied the rights of California citizens who are not prohibited from acquiring firearms from acquiring the Title 1.
+- 72. Now, months have passed since the DOJ responded, and neither the DES nor the alternative procedures have been updated, modified, or implemented to permit the lawful transfer of the FAI Title 1 or other undefined "firearm" subtypes that are "long guns." - 73.
+On information and belief, DEFENDANTS have designed and developed alternative procedures, processes and/or updates that would cure the deficiencies of the DES specific to the issue at hand but have refused and/or intentionally delayed implementation of said alternatives to date. - 74.
+On information and belief, DEFENDANTS designed, implemented, maintained and enforced the DES to intentionally prevent the transfer of "long guns" that are neither "rifles" nor "shotguns" nor combinations thereof. - 75.
+On information and belief, DEFENDANTS are continuing with the deficiencies intentionally, delaying the necessary changes to the DES system that would permit the lawful transfer of lawful firearms such as the Title 1 to lawful purchasers.
+DEFENDANTS are doing so with malice, in targeted retaliation for challenging DEFENDANTS in past and current actions, and intent to cause harm against FAI. - 76.
+As a result, FAI has been unable to transfer approximately 35,000 Title 1 firearms reserved via monetary deposits made by licensed California firearm dealers and California residents, including members of CRPA, who seek to lawfully sell, transfer, purchase, acquire and/or possess the FAI Title 1 firearms.
+This inability for purchasers and dealers to submit the true, accurate and complete information through the DES for certain firearms, such as the Title 1, has damaged FAI in an amount of at least \$33,000,000 by preventing them from effectuating the sale of the reserved product as well as non-reserved product in a final amount to be determined at trial, and it has denied the rights of California citizens who are not prohibited from acquiring or even completing an application to acquire firearms from acquiring the Title 1. - 77.
+DEFENDANTS could, if they desired, rectify this matter immediately, but they have chosen to perpetuate the ban on the sale of certain lawful firearms via institutionalized technological barricades. - 78.
+Neither DEFENDANTS' design, development, maintenance and enforcement of the DES in a manner that functions as a barrier to the lawful transfer of certain lawful firearms, nor DEFENDANTS'

-77. DEFENDANTS could, if they desired, rectify this matter immediately, but they have chosen to perpetuate the ban on the sale of certain lawful firearms via institutionalized technological barricades.
-78. Neither DEFENDANTS' design, development, maintenance and enforcement of the DES in a manner that functions as a barrier to the lawful transfer of certain lawful firearms, nor DEFENDANTS' requirement for information not expressly authorized by Penal Code sections 28200 through 28255, as it pertains to firearms other than handguns, are discretionary acts.
+requirement for information not expressly authorized by Penal Code sections 28200 through 28255, as it pertains to firearms other than handguns, are discretionary acts.

-79. Accordingly, an active controversy has arisen and now exists between the DEFENDANTS and PLAINTIFFS concerning their respective rights, duties and responsibilities.

-80. The controversy is definite and concrete, and touches on the legal relations of the parties, as well 26 as many thousands of people not before this Court whom DEFENDANTS are legally bound to serve.
-81. The DOJ has a duty to facilitate the lawful transfer of firearms and collect certain information however, have the authority to mandate alternative information or prevent the lawful transfer of a class of firearms not otherwise prohibited under California law by technological limitations of their designs, either intentional or otherwise.
+- 79. Accordingly, an active controversy has arisen and now exists between the DEFENDANTS and PLAINTIFFS concerning their respective rights, duties and responsibilities. - 80.
+The controversy is definite and concrete, and touches on the legal relations of the parties, as well as many thousands of people not before this Court whom DEFENDANTS are legally bound to serve. - 81.
+The DOJ has a duty to facilitate the lawful transfer of firearms and collect certain information from the dealers in the process via a method of submission designated by the DOJ.
+They do not, however, have the authority to mandate alternative information or prevent the lawful transfer of a class of firearms not otherwise prohibited under California law by technological limitations of their designs, either intentional or otherwise.